freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 where `unique-id` is the `identifier` set in the `freqai` configuration file.
 This command must be run in a separate shell to view the output in their browser at 127.0.0.1:6060 (6060 is the default port used by Tensorboard).

 ![tensorboard](assets/tensorboard.jpg)

+### Choosing a base environment

+FreqAI provides two base environments, `Base4ActionEnvironment` and `Base5ActionEnvironment`.
+As the names imply, the environments are customized for agents that can select from 4 or 5 actions.
+In the `Base4ActionEnvironment`, the agent can enter long, enter short, hold neutral, or exit position.
+Meanwhile, in the `Base5ActionEnvironment`, the agent has the same actions as Base4, but instead of a single exit action, it separates exit long and exit short.
+The main changes stemming from the environment selection include:

+* the actions available in the `calculate_reward`
+* the actions consumed by the user strategy

+Both of the FreqAI provided environments inherit from an action/position agnostic environment object called the `BaseEnvironment`, which contains all shared logic.
+The architecture is designed to be easily customized.
+The simplest customization is the `calculate_reward()` (see details [here](#creating-the-reward)).
+However, the customizations can be further extended into any of the functions inside the environment.
+You can do this by simply overriding those functions inside your `MyRLEnv` in the prediction model file.
+Or for more advanced customizations, it is encouraged to create an entirely new environment inherited from `BaseEnvironment`.